Treating Bacterial Overgrowth May Relieve Rosacea

 What Is Bacterial Overgrowth?

-Bacteria overgrowth is a condition that occurs when a surface inside the body that normally hosts only a small number of bacteria becomes covered with a film of non-disease causing bacteria or when it is overtaken by pathogenic microorganisms.
+Bacteria overgrowth is a condition that occurs when a surface inside the body that normally hosts only a small number of bacteria becomes filled with non-disease causing coliform bacteria1 or when it is overtaken by pathogenic microorganisms.

 The small intestine was once thought to be a nearly sterile environment.
 Since the small intestine is just below the stomach, scientists reasoned that most of the bacteria and other microbes in food and drink were probably killed as they passed through stomach acid.